Alessiorloreti/alessiorloreti.com/_posts/2016-07-16-Midtown-Exploring.markdown

 f/4 | 1/10 | ISO 3200

 Although the heat of a July night is pretty brutal, I'm glad Jon hit me up to go explore.
-We had a good time chatting about camera gear/settings and both ended up with some pretty good photos to head home and edit.
+We had a good time chatting about camera gear/settings and both ended up with some pretty decent photos to head home and edit.

 Check out Jon's Flickr page for some of his shots from the night: